and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 - Thomas (he) misses his Misses (her).

 Oh God, I hope the example isn’t too confusing.
-I used colors to tell you who does it (subject) and who it is done to (object).
-Grammar.
-It’s confusing.
+Again, the colors are: who does it (subject) and who it is done to (object).
+The two structures you should keep in mind are:

 - Ich fehle…